Thomas Smiley: Biography

 Thomas Smiley's biography was written by Oliver H. White in 1949.
 This biography was compiled into the book Genealogy of Smiley family and descendants (1971) by Jane Myrtle Hinkhouse, which may be found in the Library of Congress.
 In addition, the Library of Congress produced a microfilm record of this book in 1985.

-The biography details the notability of Thomas Smiley that was recorded by the Crown of England following the Siege of Derry in 1689.
+The biography details the notability of Thomas Smiley which was recorded by the Crown of England following the Siege of Derry in 1689.